big-squid/go-logs-go/README.md

 **NOTE**: There is no exported generic `Log()` method.
 You must use a log level.
 **NOTE**: `Fatal()` will call `panic("FATAL")` after logging it's message.
 This is an extreme measure - though it can be caught and does allow deferred code to run.
 It's use is generally discouraged.

+### Config-only Log Levels

+Astute observes will notice 3 `LogLevel` constants that do not map to a log level function.
+These are use only for configuration.
+They are:

+1. `logging.All` - this indicates that **all** log messages should be written to the logs
+2. `logging.Off` - this indicates that **no** log messages should be written to the logs
+3. `logging.NotSet` - this indicates that a log level has not been set for a given logger and the logger should inherit it's parent's log level or use the default `logging.Info` if no parent exists.
+This log level is the "zero value" for the `LogLevel` constants.

 ### Ways to get a RootLogConfig

-It's very unlikely that you actually want to hard code your log configuration. `go-logging` provides several methods for retrieving a configuration from outside the code:
+It's very unlikely that you actually want to hard code your log configuration. `go-logging` provides several methods for retrieving a configuration from outside the code.
+Log levels should be set using the case insensitive string equivalent of the constant name.

 #### JsonConfig